-Mr. Bright has been Chief Product and Experience Officer of Upwork since 2020.
-From 2019 to 2020 he was Vice President, General Manager - Verticals at eBay, having served there as Vice President of Soft Goods from 2018 to 2019, as Senior Director of Art & Collectibles from 2016 to 2018, and in a series of other mergers and acquisitions and strategic partnerships roles from 2012 to 2016.
-He has served as President and a member of the boards of certain Upwork subsidiaries since 2021.
-He served on the board of Benetech from 2016 to 2021, and has been an advisory council member of the Smithsonian National Postal Museum since 2019.
-Mr. Bright holds an M.B.A. from Harvard Business School and a B.A. in Management from Taylor University.
+Mr. Bright has been Vice President and General Manager of Google Play at Google since January 2023.
+He was Chief Product and Experience Officer of Upwork from 2020 to 2022.
+From 2019 to 2020 he was Vice President, General Manager - Verticals at eBay, having served there as Vice President of Soft Goods from 2018 to 2019, as

+Senior Director of Art & Collectibles from 2016 to 2018, and in a series of other mergers and acquisitions and strategic partnerships roles from 2012 to 2016.
+He served as President and Board Member of certain Upwork subsidiaries from 2021 to 2022, served on the board of Benetech from 2016 to 2021 and served as an advisory council member of the Smithsonian National Postal Museum from 2019 to 2023.
+Mr. Bright earned a B.A. in Management from Taylor University and an M.B.A. from Harvard University.
 Mr. Bright provides expertise in the areas of e-commerce, customer experience, technology, mergers and acquisitions, diversity, equity and inclusion, and operations management.

-Jason E. Brown CEO, MRO Corporation
+Jason E. E Brown CEO, MRC) Corporation